denten-books/plain-text/2-device.md

 [@manovich_there_2011, 151].
-From this property-determining aspect of software (and in reference to the work of Alan Kay), Manovich derives the concept of *metamedia*, "a medium that can dynamically simulate the details of any other medium" [@manovich_there_2011, 105-6].
-"Interactive software adds a new set of operations which can be applied to all media, which we as users experience as their new 'properties'," he writes.
+From this property-determining aspect of software (and in reference to the work of Alan Kay), Manovich derives the concept of *metamedia*, "a medium that can dynamically simulate the details of any other medium" [@manovich_there_2011, 105-6].  <!-- paraphrase here --> "Interactive software adds a new set of operations which can be applied to all media, which we as users experience as their new 'properties'," he writes.
 The properties of such new media vary according to the software used to simulate it [@manovich_there_2011, 150-1].

-Kittler, who passed in 2011, would perhaps object that chip architecture still determines, as base, all higher levels of representation "floating" above the silicon bedrock.
+Kittler, would perhaps object that chip architecture still determines, as base, all higher levels of representation "floating" above the silicon bedrock.
 Manovich's observations hold true for all simulated media, but not for computation itself.
 In opening a series of nested software black boxes, the post-silicon writer and scholar of software hits the impenetrable casket of chip architecture.
 The hardware that gives rise to the simulation is not in itself a simulation.
 The base medium ultimately determines the properties of software, its derivative meta-medium.

-Wittgenstein's thought experiments do not let us fall definitively into one camp or another.
-The Turing machine remains a machine for the transformation of signs into physical states.
-We return finally to the sheer alienness of the book as a piece of telecommunication technology, captured in the struggle to behold the epistemic object---recall Shklovsky, Lubbock, Bakhtin, and others.
+Wittgenstein's thought experiments do not let us fall definitively into the software or hardware camp.
+The Turing machine remains in flux, within the transformation of signs into physical states.
+We return finally to the sheer alienness of the book as a piece of telecommunication technology, captured in the struggle to behold the epistemic object---recall Shklovsky, Lubbock, and Bakhtin, in the earlier sections.
 Writing already converts mental states into arbitrary external representations, inscribed into a medium.
 Such inscriptions persist, through time, beyond their biological origin.
 They are then conveyed remotely and through ingestion, commonly called "reading:" an action that transforms the inscription back into a mental state.
-The thing becomes a thought and the other way around.
 The intellectual history of Turing machines leads us to a series of thought experiments about the nature of such transformations.
 The question of technique continues to haunt contemporary poetics.
 In the process of reading, the book escapes the interpreter's grasp as a thing, presenting itself only as an idea.

 In asking "How is it made?" we arrest the advance of symbolism in an attempt to find the thing behind the process of signification, which always dissembles to conceal its material foundations.
 Signification ultimately terminates at the physical boundaries of its establishing medium.
 The base conditions differ on paper and on the screen.
 The paper page contains no internal states to speak of.
 The kind of symbolism it supports therefore proceeds from the surface inscription towards the reader.
 Reading, as Moreno reminds us, is an invasive procedure.
 Absent human contact, we take on the mental states of others through a vehicle that conveys a remote kind of agency, displaced in time and space.
 It should be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification.
 How is it made becomes a question not only for the poetics but also for the political tactics of reading.

 The question of technique seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book, one